-Course ID: ÚFV/ | Course name: Semestral work I

-SPFKLa/14

-Successful completing the course, requires the student to demonstrate adequate level of the assigned tasks set by the project leader at the beginning of the semester to the required extent and at the required level.
-The assignments are formulated by the teacher at the beginning of the semester, the project leader is usually the supervisor of the final thesis.
-Tasks include e.g. study of literature in the field, mastering the operation of experimental equipment, sample preparation technology, preparation and implementation of the experiment, processing of the obtained data, or collaborating during the preparation of a scientific publication.
-Credit evaluation takes into account the time requirements of the student when working on a semester project in the range of 50 hours per semester.
-Individual activities of the student are evaluated by the project leader, the overall work of the student is evaluated by points on a point scale of 0 - 100 points.
-The minimum threshold for obtaining a rating is 50% of the rating scale, which is determined as follows:
+University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ SPFKLa/14 Course name: Semestral work I Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre nd the method: rse-load (hours): y period: esent odite: 2 Recommended seme ster/trimester of the course 1 Course level: II.
+Prerequisities: Successful completin tasks set by the project required level.
+The at the project leader is u in the field, masterin preparation and implect during the preparation requirements of the semester.
+Individual to of the student is evalue obtaining a rating is 5 A 100-91% B 90-81% C 80-71% D 70-61% E 60-50% Fx 49-0% g the course, requires the student to demonstrate adequate level of the assigned ect leader at the beginning of the semester to the required extent and at the ssignments are formulated by the teacher at the beginning of the semester, isually the supervisor of the final thesis.
+Tasks include e.g. study of literature g the operation of experimental equipment, sample preparation technology, ementation of the experiment, processing of the obtained data, or collaborating on of a scientific publication.
+Credit evaluation takes into account the time student when working on a semester project in the range of 50 hours per activities of the student are evaluated by the project leader, the overall work lated by points on a point scale of 0 - 100 points.
+The minimum threshold for 50% of the rating scale, which is determined as follows: